galvez/unholy/README.md

 const createStoreRegex = /\/\/ createStore[\0-\uFFFF]+?\}\n/
 ```

-Which is used for tampering with `@nuxt/vue-app` original store 😈
+Which is used for tampering with the `@nuxt/vue-app` original store 😈

 # Credits